-Consideration is being given to the development of a solar photovoltaic (PV) array on Remainder of Portion 8 of Farm Spes Bona No. 2355 and overhead powerline (grid connection) on Remainder of Farm 2300, Bloemfontein, Free State, located approximately 5km west of Bloemfontein (see Appendix 1)..
+Consideration is being given to the development of a solar photovoltaic (PV) array on Remainder of Portion 5 of Farm Spes Bona No. 2355, Bloemfontein, Free State, located approximately 5km west of Bloemfontein.

 The applicant is Keren Energy Group Holdings who will undertake the activity should it be approved.
 EnviroAfrica CC has been appointed by Keren Energy Group Holdings as the independent Environmental Assessment Practitioner (EAP) responsible for undertaking the relevant EIA and the Public Participation Process required in terms of the National Environmental Management Act (Act 107 of 1998) (NEMA).